College of Letters & Science

 Course offerings in Dutch include five semesters of language instruction as well as courses in the literature and culture of the Low Countries.
 Courses in Dutch language satisfy the L&S foreign language requirement, while courses in Dutch literature and culture carry literature and humanities credits, respectively.
 Dutch literature is also offered under Literature in Translation.

-A major in Dutch studies is not yet established at UW-Madison, but interested students are encouraged to pursue an individual major in the field.
-In addition to the study of language, literature, and culture, this could entail course work in art history, geography, history, sociology, and so on.
+A major in Dutch studies is not yet established at UW–Madison, but interested students are encouraged to pursue an individual major in the field.
+In addition to the study of language, literature, and culture, this could entail coursework in art history, geography, history, sociology, and so on.
 Courses taken in the study abroad program in Utrecht can also be applied to an individual major in Dutch Studies.

 The certificate in German offers students the opportunity to develop proficiency in German, thereby complementing major(s) in other subjects across the university.
 It also strengthens the applications of students who intend to pursue careers or graduate study in areas where knowledge of German is useful.
 The certificate in German is open to all undergraduate students, including Special students who may already have completed majors and earned degrees.

-The 15 credits required for the certificate would be typically distributed as follows, depending at what level students begin their study of German at UW-Madison: three courses at the intermediate level (249, 258, and 262; or 249 and the six-credit 274/284) and two advanced-level (numbered 300 and above) courses.
+The 15 credits required for the certificate would be typically distributed as follows, depending at what level students begin their study of German at UW–Madison: three courses at the intermediate level (249, 258, and 262; or 249 and the six-credit 274/284) and two advanced-level (numbered 300 and above) courses.
 The 200-level courses provide students with a solid foundation on which to develop proficiency in speaking and reading German.
 At the advanced level, students build on that foundation by choosing from among a range of courses in German literature, linguistics, and culture.
+Coursework for the certificate in German cannot be taken on a pass/fail basis.

 The Department of German works closely with International Academic Programs to provide a range of opportunities for study in Germany and the Netherlands, for majors and nonmajors alike.
 See the section on Academic Programs Abroad in this catalog for additional information on summer, one-semester, and full-academic-year programs.